pksilen/semantic-ui-react-labeledinput/README.md

 Credit card expiration is supported in format 'MM / YY'

 Credit card verification code (CVC) can validated with two options
-* Without credit card number, it must be 3-4 digits
+* Without credit card number: it must be 3-4 digits
-* With credit card number, it must be 3-4 digits depending on the supplied credit card type
+* With credit card number: it must be 3-4 digits depending on the supplied credit card type

 ## License
 MIT License